energysistem/manuals/44462-Home_Charger_40A_Quad_USB/pt/03-Contenido_del_producto.md

-## Contenido del producto
+## Conteúdo do produto

-- Cargador USB *Energy Home Charger 4.0A*.
+- Carregador USB *Energy Home Charger 4.0 A*
-- Manual de usuario.
+- Manual do utilizador